 - qualifications (professional training)

 We hope this helped you decide on your job search.
+Maybe it’s a bit clearer what it takes to be a chef.
 If you need help finding the right career path, you can always book a coaching session here.